neuralinterfaces/neurosys/README.md

 ```

 ## Customizing the Plugins
 Neurosys declares plugins in the `commoners.config.ts` file.
-From this, score and output plugins are automatically detected and loaded into the system tray.
+From this, evaluation and output plugins are automatically detected and loaded into the system tray.

 ### Devices
 Each **devices** plugin has: